Cirkit Designer Logo

 • Perform a pre-flight check using Mission Planner.

-• Test the system in a controlled environment before full deployment.
+• Test the drone in a safe, open area.

 Important Considerations and Best Practices

-• Regularly update the firmware to access the latest features and bug fixes.
+• Firmware Updates: Regularly update the firmware to access new features and bug fixes.

 Example Code for Arduino UNO Integration